 '''

-stop-servant id ...
+stop-servant [command-options] id ...

 '''

-Causes the server to stop servants specified by their ID numbers.
-You can use a space-separated list to enter several IDs.
+Instructs the server to stop servants specified by their ID numbers.
+You can use a space-separated list to enter several IDs or all in which case all running servants will be stopped.
+If one is specified, a servant with least number of connections is selected and then either stopped or retired, depending on other command-options.